Things to do

 View the Journeys page for more information about available walks.

-Day visitors must bring their own rubbish bags as no bins are provided in the picnic areas.
-All rubbish (including food scraps) must be carried out.
+Day visitors must bring their own drinking water or treat water before drinking and cooking.
+All rubbish (including food scraps) must be carried out―no bins are provided.

-Finch Hatton Gorge: parking, toilets and two walking tracks.
+Finch Hatton Gorge: has parking, toilets and two walking tracks.

 An amazing diversity of wildlife surrounds you in the park's tall trees, seasonal creeks, hollow logs and leaf litter.
 Some species here are found nowhere else.
 For about 30,000 years, wide corridors of dry open forest have isolated Eungella's rainforest.
 Moisture-loving species—unable to cross these corridors—have evolved here into distinct local forms.